mwganson/ThreadProfile/README.md

 These parameters are currently (subject to change) supported: minor_diameter=4.891,pitch=1,closed=True,placement=None,face=None,support=None,internal_or_external="External",internal_data=[],external_data=[], thread_count=10.
 (But I think face will always be true.)<br/>
 <br/>
 The internal_data and external_data list properties define the radius of the ThreadProfile object at the various angles around the circumference.
 There are 720 points.
 Each point is the x-coordinate of a thread profile sketched on the xz plane.
 The first element in the list is the x-coordinate at z=1/720 degrees, then z=2/720 degrees, etc.  Don't worry, you don't need to include these parameters.
 The default used is for the standard Metric M profile.
 When the ThreadProfile is created the data points are used as such: each element is taken, then added to it the minor radius + pitch * element value for the x-coordinate.
 To get the y-coordinate we use the current element index / 720.
 We use the math.cos() and math.sin() functions, but let's not get too bogged down here.
 You can view the source code for more details.<br/>
-* My internal threads are always external.
-What am I doing wrong?<br/>
-** Use subtractive pipe in Part design to cut the internal thread out of an existing shape, e.g. a Pad.
-In Part workbench use the Sweep object as a cutting tool to cut it out of an existing shape, e.g. an extruded hexagon.
-(Ensure you have selected "Internal" in the "Internal Or External" ThreadProfile property when making internal threads.)

 #### Release notes:<br/>
 * 2019.07.27 (version 1.31)<br/>